 Descriptions of the most common treatment options for salivary gland cancer are listed below.
 Treatment options and recommendations depend on several factors, including the type, stage, and location of cancer, possible side effects, and the patient’s preferences and overall health.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions .

 Parotidectomy.
 The removal of the parotid gland is called a parotidectomy.
 This surgery may involve the facial nerve.
 If cancer has spread to the facial nerve, frequently a nerve graft is necessary for the person to regain use of some facial muscles.
-Any tissue that is removed can often be restored by reconstructive surgery and tissue transplantation.
+Any tissue that is removed can often be restored through reconstructive surgery (see below) and tissue transplantation.